extrawest/extrawest_ocpi/README.md

 ---

-To use this project, you will need to add the following environment variables to your .env file
+To use this project, you will need to add the following environment variables to your .env file, overwise default values would be taken

 `API_KEY`
 `ANOTHER_API_KEY`